2i2c-org/infrastructure/docs/howto/features/imagebuilding.md

         username: <account_name>
     ```

-2. Sops-encrypt and store the password for accessing the image registry, in the `enc-<hub>.secret.values.yaml` file.
+1. Sops-encrypt and store the password for accessing the image registry, in the `enc-<hub>.secret.values.yaml` file, and any other credentials added there.

     You should have the password for accessing the image registry from a previous step.